 The "Hard Key" panel is particularly useful if the analyzer is controlled from an external monitor or Remote Desktop.

-For the R&S ZND, it is hidden by default.
+For the R&S ZNB, it is hidden by default, for the R&S ZNBT it is visible by default.

 You can display the "Hard Key" panel using one of the following methods: